• Skip to primary navigation

 Equipment

 My mom always made this ricotta cake in a round tin.
-However, when I made the video for this recipe, I used a rectangular tin in the shape of a loaf.
+However, when I made the video for this recipe, I used a rectangular loaf tin.

 I was very pleased with the result; very practical to slice.
 As the slices are flat it is easier to top them with jam or fruits.